What to Do and See in Bormio: 13 Activities Not to Miss in and around the City

 8. Cancano Lakes

 The area offers several marked trails that run along the lakes, providing spectacular views.
-There are also several areas equipped for picnics surrounded by nature, as well as refreshment points where you can enjoy delicious local dishes and with which you can fill your weekend in Bormio.
+There are also several picnic areas equipped for picnics surrounded by nature, as well as refreshment points where è you can enjoy delicious local dishes and with which you can fill your weekend in Bormio.

-What to do in Bormio
+What to Do in Bormio

 1. Skiing in Winter and Summer